ilyaasp/ilyaasp.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/ae.jpeg){: .align-right width="300px"}
-👨🏻‍💻 I'm an Analytics Engineer at Aruna Indonesia
+👨🏻‍💻 I'm an Analytics Engineer at Aruna Indonesia.
+If you wonder what I do as Analytics Engineer, I think the this image explained it well enough.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🧑🏻‍🎓 Previously, I completed BSc in Computer Science at ESQ Business School!

 📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.